Montclair does not use or require CSS Profile.

-When you receive your FAFSA Student Aid Report, you may see the following message on the comments page:
+When you receive your FAFSA Submission Summary (FSS), you may see the following message on the comments page:

 “Your application has been selected for review in a process called verification.
 You must submit to your school signed copies of certain financial documents.”

 Receiving Your Financial Aid

 The Student Accounts Office is responsible for crediting your financial aid to your student bill.
 Your financial aid is applied directly to institutional charges (tuition, fees, room and board).
 After the Add/Drop period has ended, excess funds will be available to you within 14 days of the date the credit balance occurs.
 The Student Accounts Office will process these funds and send them to you via Direct Deposit or a check.
 Any questions about billing or confirming registration and not about financial aid, should be directed to Student Accounts.

 While the process of determining your financial aid eligibility is basically the same for all applicants, there is some flexibility for specific circumstances.
-If you think you have a special circumstance, please go to the Request for Review page.
+If you think you have a special circumstance, please go to the Special Circumstances/Unusual Circumstances page.